warren-bank/mirror-XMail-mail-server/docs/Readme.txt

 SSL CONFIGURATION

-    XMail uses to identify itself during SSL negotiations, by the mean of the two files 'SERVER.CERT' and 'SERVER.KEY'.
+    XMail uses to identify itself during SSL negotiations, by the mean of the two files 'server.cert' and 'server.key'.
 These files 'MUST' be available inside the 'MAIL_ROOT' directory.
-Both are in PEM format, and one represent the server certificate file ('SERVER.CERT') while the other represent the server private key file ('SERVER.KEY').
+Both are in PEM format, and one represent the server certificate file ('server.cert') while the other represent the server private key file ('server.key').
 XMail uses the OpenSSL libraries for its SSL operations.
     <http://www.openssl.org/docs/HOWTO/certificates.txt> contains examples
     about how to create certificates to be use by XMail, while